TolikPylypchuk/SharpHook/docs/articles/simulation.md

     type: MouseWheelScrollType.UnitScroll); // UnitScroll by default
 ```

+### Virtual Input Devices

+On Linux low-level backends, virtual input devices are required to simulate events. `EventSimulator.Create` initializes
+these devices.
+The application name is used to easily identify these devices in case debugging is needed.
+The name can
+technically be `null` or empty, but it's discouraged since the devices will not be easily identifyable.
+The name will
+also be truncated if its length is more than 62 characters.

+`IEventSimulator` extends `IDisposable`.
+When you dispose the event simulator, it destroys the virtual input devices.
+A
+disposed simulator cannot be used anymore to simulate events.

+On Windows and macOS, initializing and destroying virtual devices is a no-op, so the application name is not used at
+all.

+It's recommended to create a single instance of `EventSimulator` and reuse it since initializing virtual input devices
+is expensive.
+If `EventSimulator.Create` is called while there already exists an active instance of `EventSimulator`,
+new virtual devices will not be initialzed anew.
+Instead, a reference counter will be incremented, and then decremented
+when disposing a simulator.
+The devices will subsequently be destroyed when the reference counter reaches zero.

 ### Mouse Wheel Simulation

 Mouse wheel simulation is a little more complex than other events.